TgCatUB/catuserbot/userbot/plugins/README.md

         "types": list or string - "types u are using in your plugin", "usage": "Usage for your command",
         "examples": "Example for the command",
-        "your custom name if you want to use other": str or list or dicr - "date about it", },
+        "your custom name if you want to use other": str or list or dict - "data/information about it", },

 groups_only=True or False(by default False) - Either your command should work only in group or not